 5.4.
-Lectures
+Lectures (timetables, format & feedback)

-An archaeology and anthropology lecture list is published each term, covering all the lectures in Mods and Finals, on the School of Archaeology webpage at http://www.arch.ox.ac.uk/lecture-list.html.
+An archaeology and anthropology lecture list is published each term, covering all the lectures in Mods and Finals, on the School of Archaeology webpage at https://archit.web.ox.ac.uk/lecture-list

 Lectures do not always coincide with the term in which you are writing essays on that subject.
 Important lectures may come a term or two before your tutorials; in this case you should read in advance the texts which are being lectured on, even if that reading has to be in translation.